marschr/mapnav-notes/op-mapnav-notes.md

 ### Notes and findings on maps/nav for openpilot

 #### Rendering:
 - Adreno 530 driver on current EON/C2 Android version doesn't support "EXT_external_objects_fd" OpenGL/Vulkan extensions used for IPC GL texture.
-Could fallback to some shared DMA/ION/SVM like vision does? (maybe benchmark both solutions to check if there are real perf gains) Or even draw directly from UI module?
-(Discord link: https://discordapp.com/channels/469524606043160576/534138605136773138/730596253720641556)
+Could fallback to some shared DMA/ION/SVM like vision does? (maybe benchmark both solutions to check if there are real perf gains) Or even draw directly from UI module? (related discord link: https://discordapp.com/channels/469524606043160576/534138605136773138/730596253720641556)
 [![mapnav-ipc](mapnav-ipc.jpg)](https://imgur.com/gallery/8pfHO5X)
 **(link on the image for video)**

 - Current mapbox-gl-native breaks down when trying to pitch camera below 60 degrees.
 Also causes maptile requests runaway.
 Could fix with LODs.
 Need to investigate other implementations fixes (JS and iOS).
-This is mainly useful if nav would do AR projections over camera frames.
-(Discord link: https://discordapp.com/channels/469524606043160576/534138605136773138/740115817924132884)
+This is mainly useful if nav would do AR projections over camera frames.  (related discord link: https://discordapp.com/channels/469524606043160576/534138605136773138/740115817924132884)
 [![pitch-issue](pitch-issue.jpg)](https://imgur.com/7M3PaNS)
 **(link on the image for video)**